Hilairy Hartnett: Education and career

 Hartnett has an A.B. from Vassar College (1990) and an M.S. from the University of Washington (1995).
 She earned her Ph.D. from the University of Washington in 1998.
 Following her Ph.D. she did postdoctoral work at Rutgers University.
 She was a professor at Arizona State University from 2003 to 2024.

-In January 2025 Hartnett moved to the University of Washington where she is a professor and director of the School of Oceanography.
+In January 2025, Hartnett was recruited for the position of Director of the University of Washington School of Oceanography, taking over the position upon the retirement of former Director, Professor Richard Keil.

 Research

-Hartnett's early research examined the impact of oxygen on preservation of organic carbon in sediments and how regions of the ocean with low levels of oxygen impact the degradation of organic carbon.
-She established high-resolution profiles of nitrogen in sediments and examined the consumption of organic matter as a postdoctoral researcher in Sybil P. Seitzinger's lab.
-More recently she has investigated how organic carbon changes as it is moved along in rivers, especially in the Colorado River the reaction mechanisms of chemical reactions under hydrothermal conditions, and how wind-powered pumps could recover ice in the Arctic.
-In the realm of astrobiology, Hartnett has spoken about the possibility of life on other planets, how building blocks of life are formed, and about the possibility that the earliest forms of life were purple.
+Hartnett began her research career focused on ocean sediment in low-oxygen environments.
+Following the completion of her PhD, Hartnett was accepted into a postdoctoral researcher position in Sybil P. Seitzinger's lab, continuing her study of chemical processes in ocean sediment.

+After beginning her tenure as a professor at Arizona State University, Hartnett expanded her research interest to include theorising on astrobiology, including putting forth evidence suggesting earliest life forms were likely purple in color.

 In 2022, Hartnett was involved in the Mayflower AI sea drone project that is sending an autonomous vehicle across the Atlantic Ocean and will collect scientific data which will provide a detailed assessment of the state of the surface ocean.

-Hartnett's has an h-index of 31, with eleven papers receiving more than 100 citations.
-Her most highly-cited paper introducing the concept of oxygen exposure time received the 2022 John H. Martin Award from the Association for the Sciences of Limnology and Oceanography.
+In 2022, an early paper which Hartnett co-authored (alongside her UW School of Oceanography predecessor, Richard Keil), received the 2022 John H. Martin Award from the Association for the Sciences of Limnology and Oceanography.